Criminal Justice Degree

 About Criminal Justice Administration

-The study of Criminal Justice Administration enhances a student’s communication and critical thinking skills through study and interactions with faculty and other students preparing them for a career in the criminal justice field.
+The Criminal Justice Degree program enhances a student’s communication and critical thinking skills through study and interactions with faculty and other students preparing them for a career in the criminal justice field.

 Introduction to Criminal Justice